July 16, 2016

 MY GUN IS QUICK (1957)

 In the only noir element, outside the opening, Bray is jumped and beaten in a darkened room by stuntmen.
-It is obvious they are pulling their punches in a precise choreographed form.
-Bray lies bruised and bleeding on the floor while a high-wailing trumpet sums up Bray’s consequence.
-A lone neon sign flashes from dark to light over his body.
+The trio obiously pull their punches in a precise, choreographed form.
+Bray lies bruised and bleeding on the floor while high-wailing trumpet blasts sum up Bray’s consequence.
+A lone neon sign flashes from dark to light over his bodyda-da-da-dum!

-From his Ford Fairlane convertible with its shoulder-wide steering wheel, Bray tails a suspect in two murders centered around the jewel collection.
-It is a long film-reel-eating sequence but the ride is authentic enough with in-car cameras and location shoots.
+From his Ford Fairlane convertible with its shoulder-wide steering wheel, Bray tails a suspect in the jewel collection theft, the guy with the sore jaw from the diner, Richard Garland.
+It is a long, five-minute chase, but the ride is authentic with in-car cameras and location shooting from a camera vehicle.
+Expect standard studio prop car/boat filming for dialogue sound management, but the aforementioned camera work makes up for these.
 The suspect disappears at Whitney Blake’s beachside home.
-The suspect is "confronted" by Blake then fires her assumed butler on the spot.
-It is a scene that seems to have little consequence to the story at that point.
+Garland is "confronted" by Blake, then fires the assumed butler on the spot.
+It is a scene that seems to have little consequence for the story at that point.
 With that stressful situation behind her, she asks Bray if he can handle a boat.
 “I can handle anything.”
 Do tell.
-He has to endure a bit too polished sob story from Blake.
-Bray is seemingly more interested in boating.
-Blake is oblivious to his wise counsel.
+He has to endure a too-polished backstory from her.
+Blake is oblivious to Bray's wise counsel.

-She rented the beach house to an Army Colonel, played by Donald Randolph, who smuggled jewels from Europe to California.
+The screenplay nearly derails at this point.
+Blake rented the beach house to a Second World War Army Colonel, played by Donald Randolph, who smuggled jewels back to California.
 He has lost track of the jewel's location due to a ten-year prison term for said theft.
-His character comes off as a dapper, sometimes witty, underworld kingpin than an Army vet.
+His character comes off as a fun-loving, sometimes witty, underworld kingpin rather than a veteran.
 He and Bray verbally spar.
-Randolph likes his bluntness and asks for his help to locate the jewels.
-In a condescending, smirking role, Patricia Donahue plays one of the colonel’s companions who always seems amused by anyone beyond herself.
-In the end, all is sorted out with guns blazing and the jewels located.
-A murder rap awaits one, while another has reserved a room at the state prison.
+Randolph perks up the film and likes Bray's bluntness and asks for his help to locate the jewels.
+In her typical condescending, smirking role, Patricia Donahue plays one of the colonel’s companions who seems amused by men in general.

-Note: I am safe in saying, Robert Bray was not going to reprise this role again yet he makes the film better.
+Note: I am safe in saying that Robert Bray was not going to reprise this role again, yet he makes the film better.
 It is not a bad film.
-There are numerous one-liners that could have worked but the script included few.
+Numerous one-liners could have worked, but the script included few.
 Hammer's comebacks are not as quick as his gun.
 One exception might be his comment about his curvaceous secretary, Velda, played by Pamela Duncan.
 Bray’s pet name for her is “Beautiful.”
 For the first couple of weeks after she started working for him, he could not take his eyes off her.
 But she is smart, too.
-He says 'she has a brain that figures all the angles.
+He says, 'she has a brain that figures all the angles.
 I only figure the curves.' (rim shot)

 No comments: